 Getting around in Lisbon

-There’s plenty of public transport in Lisbon, and this is the best way to get around.
-You’ll also walk a lot, uphill and downhill.
-Therefore I strongly recommend wearing comfortable shoes.
+There’s plenty of public transport in Lisbon, which is the best way to get around.
+However, you’ll also walk a lot, uphill and downhill.
+Therefore, I strongly recommend wearing comfortable shoes.

-You can either buy single tickets if you only plan to make limited use of public transport.
-Otherwise, it’s worth purchasing the Lisbon Card, for unlimited access to public transportation and free entrance to several Lisbon attractions.
+You can buy single tickets if you plan to use public transport only occasionally.
+Otherwise, it’s worth purchasing the Lisbon Card for unlimited access to public transportation and free entrance to several Lisbon attractions.
+You can choose between a 24, 48, or 72-pour pass.

 Where to stay in Lisbon

-There are accommodations in Lisbon for any budget, from hostels to luxury hotels.
-As for the best areas to stay in Lisbon, it much depends on what kind of district and vibe you prefer.
+Accommodations in Lisbon range from hostels to luxury hotels, and there’s something for any budget.
+As for the best areas to stay in Lisbon, it depends much on what kind of district and vibe you prefer.
 I chose to stay in Alfama and loved it.
 The only neighborhood I don’t recommend is Belem since it’s farther from central Lisbon, where you’ll find most attractions and nightlife.
 Staying in the historic center will also make things easier if you plan a day trip to Sintra or other nearby charming destinations.

-Lisboa Carmo Hotel is ideally located in Lisbon historic center and a stone-throw from the Bairro Alto.
-The hotel features modern and classic rooms and a terrace and is within walking distance to many of the best Lisbon spots.
+Lisboa Carmo Hotel is ideally located in Lisbon’s historic center and a stone’s throw from the Bairro Alto.
+The hotel features modern and classic rooms and a terrace and is within walking distance of many of the best Lisbon spots.

-Hotel da Baixa has a modern décor and rooms feature a wide range of amenities.
-Located in Lisbon historic center, it’s ideally located to walk to many must-sees in Lisbon.
+Hotel da Baixa has a modern décor and rooms with many amenities.
+Located in Lisbon’s old town, it’s ideally located to walk to many must-sees in Lisbon.

 Pin for later!